Signs Your Humidifier Is Making You Sick with Humidifier Fever, Humidifier Lung & Others

 What is humidifier fever?

-Also called hypersensitivity pneumonitis, this is a kind of lung fever that affects you when inhale air that is contaminated with some bacteria variants.
+Also called hypersensitivity pneumonitis, this is a kind of lung fever that affects you when you inhale air that is contaminated with some bacteria variants.

-Some of the common humidifier fever symptoms include lung inflammation, coughs, fever, body aches, chills and shortness of breath.
+Some of the common humidifier fever symptoms include lung inflammation, coughs, fever, body aches, chills, and shortness of breath.
 These should go away after a few days when you clean your humidifier

 Is humidifier fever contagious?

 If the humidifier is not cleaned with bleach to kill the causative agents, continuous exposure might cause an immunity compromise, in which case a person might catch other contagious illnesses.

 Does humidifier fever go away on its own?

-Once you clean the humidifier and kill the mold spores and the bacteria, the symptoms of humidifier lung start to go away.
+Once you clean the humidifier and kill the mold spores and bacteria, the symptoms of the humidifier lung start to go away.
 They will disappear on their own after two days.

 Can you get sick from a cool mist humidifier?

-What are side effects of humidifier?
+What are the side effects of a humidifier?